srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 ---

-## 📦 2.
-Menu & Inventory Optimization
+## 2. Menu and Inventory Optimization

 Review the business case for **X-Large and XX-Large** pizzas.